cplab/sapicore/README.md

 	pip install black flake8 pre-commit
 	pre-commit install

+Documentation can be compiled by installing Sphinx and RTD, then running `docs/refresh.sh`.

 Citation
 --------
 Sapinet, the primary focus of this effort, is a multilayer spiking model designed for few-shot online learning of